Cioccopesce-Z/ZinterPL/README.md

 print [3][3]$vdar: println &s&" 7 matrix->array(char to int)"&:
 ```

-This walks a single dynamic scalar (`$dvar`) through int → char → float → char → int → char → float, a dynamic char scalar (`$charvar`) receiving values from another dynamic variable and from an expression, a dynamic array (`$temp`) with independently-typed elements, and cross-assignment between a dynamic array, a dynamic char array (`$vdarr`), and a dynamic char matrix (`$vdar`) — each read/write resolving to whatever type the source value actually is.
+This walks a single dynamic scalar (`$dvar`) through int → char → float → char → int → char → float, a dynamic char scalar (`$charvar`) receiving values from another dynamic variable and from an expression, a dynamic array (`$temp`), and cross-assignment between a dynamic array, a dynamic char array (`$vdarr`), and a dynamic char matrix (`$vdar`) — each read/write resolving to whatever type the source value actually is.

 ---